misterorion/misterorion.com/content/grimoire/powershell-ecs.md

 The function publishes an SNS message to the ARN you specify and logs `$Message` to Cloudwatch Logs.

-☝Tip: Use the public AWS BottleRocket SNS topic as trigger to receive notifications only when a new AMI is released.
+☝Tip: Use the public AWS Bottlerocket SNS topic as trigger to receive notifications only when a new AMI is released.
 You can also create an SNS message that will update your launch templates automatically and trigger ECS auto-scaling group instance refreshes.

 ```powershell
 Requires -Modules @{ModuleName='AWS.Tools.Common';ModuleVersion='4.1.0.0';}